odp-aws-smn/documentation_wrf_det_en/source/Data_structure.md

 {year} = 4-digit number <br />
 {month} = 2-digit number <br />
 {day} = 2-digit number <br />
-{initialization} = 2-digit number indicating the time of the model run <br />
+{initialization} = 2-digit number indicating the time of the model run (00 or 12) <br />
 {frequency} = 2-digit number indicating the temporal resolution.
 For hourly data it takes the value 01, and for daily data 24. <br />
 {fhr} = 3-digit number for lead time.
-If frequency is 01H the lead time is in hours, if frequency is 24H lead time is in days.
+For hourly data, takes values from 0 to 73 and the unit is hours.
+For daily data, takes values of 000, 001, 002 or 003 and the unit is days.

 All times are considered in relation to Universal Time Coordinated (UTC).